TeddouX/Image-To-Litematica/README.md

 # Image To Litematica
-A python script to convert a png file to either another picture made of minecraft blocks or to a Litematica file.
+A python script to convert a png file to either another image made of minecraft blocks or to a Litematica file.

 ## Download
-- Download the zip file
+- Download the zip file from the latest release (https://github.com/TeddouX/ImageToLitematica/releases/latest)
 - Extract zip file contents
-- Run the exe inside (no need for more installation)
+- Run the exe inside (no need for more installation) and ignore the windows defender prompt

 ### Why a zip file
-The python script was built using the pyinstaller library with the --onedir option wich makes the Portable Executable file way faster at launch.
+The python script was built using the pyinstaller library with the --onedir option wich makes the executable file way faster at launch.
 This command produces a folder which I compressed into a zip file for faster download speeds.

 ## Example
 ### Input: